 Filling an open role would follow OPPD’s normal selection processes.
 Based on the skills needed to fill the role, OPPD could conduct internal and/or external searches.
 Those decisions would be made for each specific role.

 In coordination with the CEO, the Board of Directors identifies and defines the vision and mission of OPPD, and establishes the strategic directives OPPD is to achieve in the form of policy.
 Any new CEO will bring his or her unique skills, talents and perspectives to the role and to the development and implementation of strategy in support of these policies.
 That being said, OPPD’s Senior Management Team, along with the Board of Directors, are confident in our current direction and seek to continue with the strategic work already in place.

 How will you keep us updated on progress?

 OPPD’s board of directors will keep the public informed of progress during board updates in April and May.
-As additional updates are available, including the list of candidates and their credentials, those details will be posted to this page on OPPDCommunityConnect.
+As additional updates are available, details will be posted to this page on OPPDCommunityConnect.